Skip to content

 this.buttonAfficher.Click += new System.EventHandler(this.buttonAfficher_Click);

-- source is the object-type component that triggered the event
+• source is the object behind the event

-- evt is of type EventArgs and contains no information
+• evt type EventArgs and contains no information

 this.buttonAfficher.Click += new System.EventHandler(M);

-will be called with the parameters (source, evt) passed by VB.
+will be called with the parameters (source, evt) transmitted by VB.

 8.2.
 Defining delegate objects

-defines a type called Operation that represents a function prototype accepting two integers and returning an integer.
-It is the delegate keyword that makes Operation a function prototype definition.
+defines a type called Operation which represents a function prototype that accepts two integers and returns one integer.
+This is the keyword delegate that makes Operation a function prototype definition.

-A variable op of type Operation will be used to store a list of functions corresponding to the Operation prototype:
+A variable op type Operation will register a list of functions corresponding to the prototype Operation :

-A method fi is stored in the variable op using op=new Operation(fi) or, more simply, op=fi.
-To add a method fj to the list of already registered functions, we write op+= fj.
-To remove an already registered method fk, we write op-=fk.
-If in our example we write n=op(n1,n2), all methods registered in the variable op will be executed with the parameters n1 and n2.
-The result n retrieved will be that of the last method executed.
-It is not possible to obtain the results produced by the entire set of methods.
-For this reason, if a list of methods is stored in a delegate function, they most often return a result of type void.
+Registering a method fi in the variable op is done by op=new Operation(fi) or simply op=fi.
+To add a method fj to the list of registered functions, we write op+= fj.
+To remove a method fk we write op-=fk.
+If, in our example, we write n=op(n1,n2), the set of methods stored in the op will be executed with the parameters n1 and n2.
+The result n recovered will be that of the last method executed.
+It is not possible to obtain the results produced by all methods.
+For this reason, if you store a list of methods in a delegated function, they will usually return a result of type void.

 Consider the following example: